anybox/anybox.recipe.odoo/README.txt

  * `directory` is the local directory that will be created
  * `revision` is any version specification supported

+For the *addons* option, you can either specifiy a directory holding addons, or a single one.
+In that latter case, it will be actually placed one directory below

 Official version
 ----------------